Installation of libremail

 To be able to use Libremail in these 2 cases, it is necessary to

-create data files for a chosen default language.
+mail-supgros and mail-suphtm for a chosen default

 The names of these files are obtained by removing the linguistic